 [RSG-33] For an end point which fetches a single resource, if a resource is not found, the method GET MUST return the status code “404 Not Found”.
 Endpoints which return lists of resources will simply return an empty list.

-[RSG-34] If a resource is retrieved successfully, the GET method MUST return 200 OK.
+[RSG-34] If a resource is retrieved successfully, the GET method MUST return "200 OK".

 [RSG-35] A GET request MUST be idempotent.

-[RSG-36] When the URI length exceeds the 255 bytes, the POST method SHOULD be used instead of GET due to GET limitations, or else create named queries if possible.
+[RSG-36] When the URI length exceeds the 255 bytes, the POST method SHOULD be used instead of GET due to practical GET limitations, or else create named queries if possible.

 HEAD